 This post may contain affiliate links.
 Please read our disclosure policy.

-High Protein Overnight Oats without Protein Powder are delicious, creamy, and satisfying.
-These oats contain 24 grams of protein and take just 5 minutes to prep.
+These High Protein Overnight Oats without Protein Powder are delicious, creamy, and satisfying.
+These oats contain 22 grams of protein and 13 grams of fiber, and take just 5 minutes to prep.
 Make overnight oats days in advance.
-They are perfect for busy individuals looking for healthy and nutritious meals.
+They are perfect for busy individuals seeking healthy, nutritious meals.

 Quick Breakfast for Busy Mornings